djbetterly/cooling-bean-stirrer-aillio-compatible/README.md

 ### v1.0 — Initial Public Release

-* Finalized STL files.
+* Finalized STL files
-* Updated exploded view.
+* Updated exploded view
-* Complete build manual.
+* Complete build manual
-* Purpose clarified (cooling + chaff removal).
+* Updated naming for trademark safety
-* CC BY-NC license applied.
+* CC BY-NC license applied

 > If you build it, share your results!
 > Pull requests, improvements, and remixes are welcome (non-commercial only).

+---